 Expressive Arts forms a big part of school life.
-This has been acknowledged in our renewal of the Artsmark Gold Award in 2012.
+This has been acknowledged in our renewal of the Artsmark Gold Award in 2012 and currently in 2018.
 Our teachers ensure that there are always plenty of opportunities for our children.